usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-4/Self-Paced Materials/1_Conducting Effective Market Research.md

 While the FAR allows for a good deal of flexibility in establishing pre-solicitation communication with potential vendors, some agencies are reluctant to exercise all of their options.
 They fear stepping over the line and causing protests or compromising procurement integrity.
 Vendors may also be reluctant to discuss requirements and solutions in the presence of potential competitors or may fear that talking privately to an agency could limit their future opportunities.
 However, open pre-solicitation communication with potential vendors is critical, especially in digital services procurement.
 Why is that the case?
 And how do you execute it effectively?
 You’ll learn the answers to these questions by completing this online learning.

-### Module overview

-After completing this module, you should be able to:
+After completing this lesson, you should be able to:

 * Discuss why pre-solicitation communication with offerors is essential in acquiring digital services
 * Describe ways you can communicate effectively with potential vendors before solicitation of digital services